• Add description, images, menus and links to your mega menu

 Ethiopian Coffee Farmers and Climate Change

-• Investing in research and development to develop new coffee varieties that are more resilient to climate change.
+3. Investment in research and development to cultivate new coffee varieties resilient to climate fluctuations.

 Sources: